GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 # User Identity

+## You should also read
+[Identify User](http://developer.chrome.com/trunk/apps/app_identity.html) in Chrome app docs

+## Authentication

 Most modern applications are attached to the web to synchronize data.
-When you are synchronizing data you need to identify who the user is.
-Chrome apps come with an identity API that makes it easy to integrate either with Google accounts or with any other service that supports OAuth.
+When synchronizing data, you need to identify who the user is.
+Chrome apps come with an [identity API](http://developer.chrome.com/trunk/apps/experimental.identity.html) that makes it easy to integrate either with Google accounts or with any other service that supports OAuth.

-1. Built in - Google Auth.
+1. Built in - Google Authenticiation
-2. Third Party Authentication (Twitter, Foursquare, etc)
+2. Third Party Authentication (Twitter, Foursquare, etc.)

 > Note: Apps with authentication require the experimental permission in the manifest.json and cannot be uploaded to the Chrome Web Store.
 If you prefer, you can choose to skip this lab.